fizarazvi/PDF-chatbot/README.md

 -uploads
     -ABC.PDF
 -app.py
+(i have uploaded the app.py and the restServer package)
 3. @ Shubham - I dont see any commits from your end.
 May I know your contribution ?
 Create Download BAT Script to download Glove and store it in ThirdPartyData Folder.